 Sanford has managed annual budgets of more than $18 million and capital funds of $200 million.
 A recognized specialist in the field of charitable fundraising, Sanford has led several initiatives that have raised more than $62 million to support the mission of various nonprofit organizations.
 She has also served as a member of the Board of Directors of some 13 nonprofit organizations, having contributed her vision and managerial expertise to institutions including a merger of The National Association of Local Arts Agencies and The American Council for the Arts that resulted in the major arts advocacy organization Americans for The Arts.

 Sanford's contributions to the advancement of arts education, culture, and cultural understanding have been recognized by numerous nonprofit organizations including the North Carolina Arts Education Association, Americans for the Arts, National Black Arts Festival, the National Association of Counties, and The Metro Atlanta Chamber of Commerce.
 Through the generous support of grants from the Rockefeller Foundation and the Ford Foundation, Sanford also served as a United States Information Agency (USIA) fellow to South Africa in the late 1990s.
 She currently serves on the Board of The NAMES Project Foundation, Hispanic College Fund, Caversham Centre (South Africa), the DC Jazz Festival, and she is an advisor to the Communities for the Public Education Reform.

-Sanford holds an honorary Doctor of Humane Letters degree and a BA in Education from New England College, as well as a MPA from the University of Connecticut.
+Sanford holds a BA in Education from New England College, as well as a MPA from the University of Connecticut.